|

 Lunch/Water:

-Each Cub Scout and Den leader is responsible for providing their own lunches and drinks for the lunch time period.
-It is advised that each Camper put their healthy lunch inside a labeled, one gallon zip-lock baggie... with a frozen drink inside to help keep their lunch cool.
-Den Leaders are expected to provide a cooler with ice for the storage of their Den's lunches.
+All participants are responsible for providing his or her own lunches and drinks for the lunch time period.
+It is advised that each Cub Scout, Kids Korner and Tiger attendees put their healthy lunch inside of a labeled, one gallon zip lock baggie.
+Den Leaders are expected to provide a cooler with ice for the storage of their Den’s lunches.
 It is encouraged to coordinate with other parents within the Den to take turns providing ice for the cooler.
 Camp will not supply ice for individual Den coolers.
-One-day parents are required to bring their lunch on the day they attend camp.
+One-day parents are required to bring lunch on the day they attend camp.

 Den Leader Resources: